nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-warning">:exclamation:
 Caution: </div>

 * In order to avoid potential confusion, we do not allow any student to have the same name regardless of the letter cases (e.g. Harry, HARRY, harry are deemed as same name).
-If you wish to add in a student who has the same name as an existing student in the student list, consider append a index number after the student's name to distinguish them. <br>
+If you wish to add in a student who has the same name as an existing student in the student list, consider append a index number after the student's name to distinguish them. e.g. Emily and Emily 2 are acceptable names.
 * We allow `PHONE_NUMBER` and `CONTACT_PARENT` to be the same as not all student have their own phone.